 1Department of Defense Education Activity (overseas and domestic schools).
-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2013 Reading Assessment. © 2015 Reading Is Fundamental PAGE 3 of 12 Once these children fall behind in reading proficiency, it becomes especially difficult for them to catch up with their peers.
+SOURCE: U.S. Department of Education Institute of Education Sciences, National Center for Education Statistic SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 2013 Reading Assessment. © 2015 Reading Is Fundamental PAGE 3 of 12 Once these children fall behind in reading proficiency, it becomes especially difficult for them to catch up with their peers.
 Children who start out with reading difficulties or knowledge gaps are likely to remain poor readers and ultimately fall behind or fail in school.
 One of the reasons students drop out of school is that they are not academically successful.